mrsnakke/BPSR-Meter/README.md

 ### Method 1: Local Use (Browser or OBS on the same PC)

-This method is ideal if you are playing and streaming from the same computer.
+This method is ideal if you are playing or streaming from the same computer.

 1.  **Start the DPS Meter:** Make sure `BPSR Meter.exe` is running as administrator.
-2.  **Open in Browser:** Once the DPS Meter is active, open your web browser and go to `http://localhost:8989` (or the port shown in the console when starting `server.js`, as it may change if port 8989 is in use).
+2.  **Open in Browser:** By default, a window should open in your browser.
+If not, open your web browser and go to `http://localhost:8989`.
 You will see the DPS meter interface.
 3.  **Use in OBS (Browser Source):**
     *   In OBS Studio, add a new "Browser Source".
     *   In the "URL" field, enter `http://localhost:8989` (or the port shown in the console).
     *   Adjust the width and height as per your preferences.
     *   The DPS meter will appear in your OBS scene.
+    *   If it doesn't show up, simply refresh the source.

 ### Method 2: Use for Dual PC Streamers (Remote Access)